Patient Education

 How is a hydrocele treated?

-Hydroceles are not usually dangerous and are treated only when they cause pain or embarrassment or when they decrease the blood supply to the penis (rare).
+Hydroceles are not usually dangerous and are treated only when they cause pain or discomfort or when the skin on the scrotum becomes damaged or irritated.
 Treatment is not usually needed if a hydrocele does not change in size or gets smaller as the body reabsorbs the fluid.
-Hydroceles in men younger than 65 may go away by themselves.
-But hydroceles in older men do not usually go away.
+If the hydrocele gets larger or causes discomfort, surgery to remove the hydrocele (hydrocelectomy) may be needed.

 Credits

-Current as of: April 30, 2024
+Current as of: April 9, 2025

 Author: Ignite Healthwise, LLC Staff